June 2019

 3. Pensions

-4. Personal compensations due to accident, damages, injuries, etc.
+4. Personal compensations due to accidents, damages, injuries, etc.

-6. Right to compensation from the other partner’s misbehaviour and other adjustments
+6. Right to compensation for the other partner’s misbehaviour and other adjustments

-7. Compensations in special situations: having less saving/pension due to family duty, child rearing, disadvantage economic situation after divorce, etc.
+7. Compensations in special situations include having less savings/pension due to family duty, child rearing, a disadvantaged economic situation after divorce, etc.

 8. Spousal support

-The family’s home is exempted from partner’s marital agreement.
+The family’s home is exempted from the partner’s marital agreement.
 A partner cannot sell, take a mortgage or rent out the family’s permanent home without the approval of the other partner.
-This applies even when the couple is not living together or in the process of separation or divorce, also when only a part of the home is shared property.
-If one partner violates the rule, the court can declare the contract with a 3rd party to be null and void.
-Rules on the family’s home only apply for properties in Denmark.
+This applies even when the couple is not living together or in the process of separation or divorce, and only a part of the home is shared property.
+If one partner violates the rule, the court can declare the contract with the third party null and void.
+Rules on the family’s home only apply to properties in Denmark.

 Equitable distribution of property

 The net asset (asset minus debt) will be distributed equally between partners.
-Equitable distribution should not understand as exactly 50/50 to each partner.
-It means reasonable division between partners, which takes into account each partner’s contributions to the marriage.
-That is the reason for under the Danish marriage law, a stay-at-home mum gets compensation for her time taking care of the children, or for her reduced pension and lower income due to time spent for the family.
-In the incident of separation or divorce, if the other partner neglects it, the law would give the stay-at-home partner the right to compensation, according to article 41 and 42.
-The spouse should claim this right at the same time for applying for separation or divorce, not after the process is completed.
+Equitable distribution should not be understood as exactly 50/50 to each partner.
+It means a reasonable division between partners, considering each partner’s contributions to the marriage.
+Under Danish marriage law, a stay-at-home mum gets compensation for taking care of the children or her reduced pension and lower income due to time spent with the family.
+In the incident of separation or divorce, if the other partner neglects it, the law would grant the stay-at-home partner the right to compensation, according to articles 41 and 42.
+The spouse should simultaneously claim this right when applying for separation or divorce, not after the process.

 The law protects the stay-at-home woman as much as the hopelessly-in-love man.
-Article 33 allows a deviation from the principle of equal distribution, if the marriage was in short term and without significant economic effect on the shared property.
+Article 33 allows a deviation from the principle of equal distribution if the marriage is short-term and without significant economic effect on the shared property.